University of Bonn: University Sports

 The University of Bonn has one of the largest university sports companies in North Rhine-Westphalia, with around 200 sports facilities, 38 sports facilities throughout the city as well as two of its own sports facilities on Venusberg and Römerstraße in the Castell district of Bonn.
 With Hall 5, the university also operates its own gym with equipment and course rooms for all strength and endurance sports.

 Rowing enjoys supra-regional importance within Bonn university sports.
 In their own boathouse on the banks of the Rhine, located between the two Bonn districts of Beuel and Limperich, the Bonn rowers have a diverse and modern boat park of training and racing boats at their disposal.
-The rowing team of the University of Bonn is one of the most traditional in the German Rowing Association and participates in regattas throughout Germany every year in partly mixed teams in four or eight.
+The rowing team of the University of Bonn participates in regattas throughout Germany every year in partly mixed teams in four or eight.
 The highlight is the annual participation in the German university championships, where the Bonn rowers have repeatedly qualified for the respective final in recent years.